 - water

-- canned tomatoes (or your favorite pizza sauce)
+- canned tomatoes plus a pinch of salt (or your favorite homemade pizza sauce)

-- fresh mozzarella balls (or your favorite shredded cheese)
+- fresh mozzarella, mozzarella balls, or provolo (or your favorite shredded cheese)

 - grated Parmigiano-Reggiano or Parmesan cheese